Dental Implants Lifespan…and Key Maintenance Tips

 Sufficient bone density is crucial for implant integration.
 Patients with osteoporosis may have decreased bone density, which could compromise the stability of their implants.

 Healthy bone tissue promotes successful osseointegration.
-To choose the best course of action, a dentist should evaluate the quality and density of the bone before implant implantation.
+Before placing the implant, a dentist should evaluate the quality and density of the bone to choose the best course of action.

 Oral Hygiene: Maintaining good oral hygiene, regular dental cleanings, and checkups can prevent complications like peri-implantitis (infection around the implant).

-Overall Health and Habits: Avoiding bad habits like grinding teeth, chewing on complex objects, and smoking can protect your implants.
+Overall Health and Habits: Avoiding bad habits like grinding teeth, chewing on hard objects, and smoking can protect your implants.

 Expected Lifespan of Dental Implants